maxamundsen/jai-html-builder/README.txt

-jai-sgml-components is a jai module for generating SGML-like markup from user-defined components.
+jai-html-builder is a jai module for generating HTML from user-defined components.

-What is the purpose of this?

-Instead of